State government AI initiatives

 For decades, a reliable rule of thumb has been held in technology circles: whatever the private sector does today, the government will do 5-8 years later.
 Incorporating cloud computing, mobile-first strategy, and the Chief Data Officer role into government, each followed that pattern, with clockwork predictability.
 With artificial intelligence, that rule has been broken.
 States are not waiting 5 years.
 In some cases, they aren’t even waiting 5 months.

 Governors are issuing executive orders.
 Legislatures are creating entirely new offices.
 Agency organization charts are being redrawn in real time.
 A slew of new titles have appeared (Chief AI Officer, Director of AI, Chief Data and AI Officer, Chief Relationship and Delivery Officer) on government payrolls at a pace that has no precedent in public-sector technology history.
 These are not symbolic moves.
-They signal a fundamental rethinking of how governments must organize themselves for a future in which AI is, as Pennsylvania’s CIO has put it, “baked into systems and processes.”1 But speed without structure creates risk.
+They signal a fundamental rethinking of how governments must organize themselves for a future in which AI is “baked into systems and processes.”
+But speed without structure creates risk.
 Many of these roles are being created before the organizational infrastructure, governance frameworks, workforce strategies, and vendor oversight systems exist to support them.

-“AI is now part of a broader shift in how we design services, modernize systems, and simplify experiences.”
+“AI is now part of a broader shift in how we design services, modernize systems and simplify experiences through CODE PA and our IT modernization work.”

 The table below captures what is happening—and why it is different this time.